 An annual privilege tax is assessed against oil and gas severed from the ground at the rate of 6% of the value of the oil or gas at the point of production.
-All of the following exemptions with the exception of enhanced oil recovery methods shall lapse if the average monthly sales price exceeds \$20.00 per barrel for oil or \$2.50 per MCF for gas.
+The only exception is for Enhanced Oil Recovery oil wells which are taxed at 3%.